Value Investing – Holistic Approach (Lesson 4)

 Financial metrics exist for all the financial statements including the notes to financials.
 The metrics are further developed into business ratios to understand trends.
 These trend lines are used to determine the overall position the member company holds within the pool of investments.

 The key with financial metrics is to discover if the respective company is improving against the standard bearer.
-If yes, it is a preferred investment over others, in effect, the discount buy price for others must be greater to protect against the additional risk and additional time to price recovery of that investment.
+If yes, it is a preferred investment over others, in effect, the discount buy price for others must be greater to protect against the additional risk and additional time to price recovery of that potential investment.

-The final step with holistic thinking is confirming intrinsic value against the financial metrics to ensure the potential investment does indeed have value, especially during economic downturns that can last for extended periods of time.
+The final step with holistic thinking is confirming intrinsic value against the financial metrics to ensure the potential investment does indeed have worth, especially during economic downturns that can last for extended periods of time.

 Value Investing – Intrinsic Value